GRE Preparation: The Complete Study Plan & Time Management Guide

 Writing a strong Analytical Writing essay

-The Issue essay asks you to take a position on a general statement and support it with reasons and examples.
+The single 30-minute Issue essay asks you to take a position on a general statement and support it with reasons and examples.
+Aim for 400–550 words organized into a clear structure.

 Most graduate programs care far less about AWA than Verbal/Quant scores.
 A 4.0–4.5 is acceptable for most programs.
 Only aim higher if applying to writing-intensive humanities PhDs or if your program explicitly weights AWA.